Obarun/66/doc/tree.md

 66 tree resolve [ -h ] tree
 ```

 Resolve file are used internally by `66` to know *tree* information.
-This subcommand is purely a debug tool used by system administrator or developers in case of issues.
+This subcommand is purely a debug command used by system administrator or developers.

 #### Options